AlexPresso/VideoStation-FFMPEG-Patcher/README.md

 - Install SynoCommunity ffmpeg ([help](https://synocommunity.com/#easy-install))
 - Connect to your NAS using SSH (admin user required) ([help](https://www.synology.com/en-global/knowledgebase/DSM/tutorial/General_Setup/How_to_login_to_DSM_with_root_permission_via_SSH_Telnet))
 - Use the command `sudo -i` to switch to root user
-- Use the [folowing](https://github.com/AlexPresso/VideoStation-FFMPEG-Patcher#usage) command to execute the patch
+- Use the [following](https://github.com/AlexPresso/VideoStation-FFMPEG-Patcher#usage) command (Basic command) to execute the patch
 - VideoStation will have to be repatched everytime you update it (and when you update DSM)

 ## Usage